37.2 F

 This is the second CBA to be ratified in the county following an amendment to Virginia’s Code of Virginia that allows collective bargaining for public employees as a local option and the Board’s adoption of a Collective Bargaining Ordinance and an amendment to Virginia’s Code of Virginia in December 2021 that allowed for collective bargaining to be offered to public employees.
 This is the county’s second CBA.
 The Board ratified a CBA in May 2024 between the International Association of Fire Fighters Local 3760 and the Loudoun County Government (PDF).

 The CBA between Loudoun County, SEIU Virginia 512 and Loudoun County has an estimated cumulative fiscal impact of $42,8 million over three year above the baseline pre-contract (the status quo in pay, benefits and provisions as of Fiscal Year 2025).
-The Board adopted the FY 2026 on April 1, 2025.
+The Board adopted the FY 2026 budget on April 1, 2025.
 This includes funding for the costs associated with the CBA’s first year.

 The CBA contains provisions that: